You know, I wanted to sit on a jury once and I was taken

 The helpless ones believe that intelligence is a fixed trait: you have only a certain amount, and that’s that.
 I call this a “fixed mind-set.”
 Mistakes crack their self-confidence because they attribute errors to a lack of ability, which they feel powerless to change.
 They avoid challenges because challenges make mistakes more likely and looking smart less so. . . such children shun effort in the belief that having to work hard means they are dumb.

+The mastery-oriented children, on the other hand, think intelligence is malleable and can be developed through education and hard work.
 They want to learn above all else.
 After all, if you believe that you can expand your intellectual skills, you want to do just that.
 Because slipups stem from a lack of effort, not ability, they can be remedied by more effort.
 Challenges are energizing rather than intimidating; they offer opportunities to learn.

 While people do have differences in ability, effort is more important: